-As Rustam traveled Samangan looking for Rasht he meets Takhmina, the daughter of King Samanganshah.
+As Rustam traveled Samangan looking for Rakhsh he meets Takhmina, the daughter of King Samanganshah.
 It was at this site that Rustam marries Princess Takhmina.

-Shortly after Rustam leaves Takhmina to return back to Iran after being reunited with Rasht.
+Shortly after, Rustam leaves Takhmina to return back to Iran after being reunited with Rakhsh.
 Unbeknownst to Rustam, Takhmina was pregnant and nine months later gives birth to the couple’s son Sohrab.
 As instructed by Rustam, Takhmina ties a jewel to Sohrab’s arm that Rustam had given Takhmina before leaving her.

 The Ancient Cave Bazaar

 Now that storytime is over, we walked down the hill Takht e Rustam sits atop in the baking afternoon sun to the ancient Takht e Rustam Cave Bazaar.
 Picture something of an ancient precursor to what would become the modern-day shopping mall (I wonder what prime cave mall lease went for in the 5th century?).

 With large windows letting in golden afternoon light you can almost picture the movement, sights, and smells of the bazaar in its 5th century glory.

 To the side of the ancient Cave Bazaar are more Buddhist temples.
 They’re carved out of the caves inside the mound of rock.
 All of the temples have high ceilings and small holes in them to allow light to shine in.